jd1369/Resolute-Solutions/README.md

 # Task

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.
+And please run npx json-server --watch lists.json for running the json server and for the api to work

 ## Development server